 - If it keeps happening, set Configure IPv4 to Using DHCP with manual address and reserve that address on your router.

-Step 5: Check VPN and Filters (the Silent Blocker)
+Check VPN and Filters for a Silent Blocker

 Here is a cause that fools everyone, because Wi-Fi looks perfectly connected while nothing loads.
 A security tool like Little Snitch, or an old VPN, can silently block all your traffic after the update.